yunuskorkmaz/docs.tr-tr/docs/fsharp/language-reference/tuples.md

 ## <a name="remarks"></a>Açıklamalar

-Önceki söz diziminde her *öğe* geçerli F# bir ifade olabilir.
+Önceki söz diziminde her *öğe* geçerli bir F # ifadesi olabilir.

 ## <a name="examples"></a>Örnekler